hafeezali/RaftReplicatedStore/README.md

 1. Server needs to handle redirection
 2. Reject/block client request when election in progress
 3. Need to implement a logger layer
-4. Do we need a current_term and term in LogEntry?
+4. Do we need a current_term and term in LogEntry? -- yes
-5. Bug in log.py -- last_applied_command_per_client should be updated after every append, but persisted after every apply.
+5. [DONE] Bug in log.py -- last_applied_command_per_client should be updated after every append, but persisted after every apply.
 We need to store a volatile map called last_appended_command_per_client and recover this from snapshot and replay of logs

 Leader
 1. leader has to decide if an entry is committed and apply to its state machine